ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-le-chuck.md

 * [Vintage Computer Festival West][vcfwest], at the Computer History Museum.
 * And we hosted a party at home.

-So I decided that nothing better that to embroider Le Chuck, from Monkey Island 2.
+So I decided that nothing better than to embroider Le Chuck, from Monkey Island 2.

-Here are the steps that I did to embroider it.
+These are the steps that I followed to embroider it:

 ## 1. Grab the Sprite and simplify it